saucelabs/sauce-docs/docs/error-reporting/advanced/package-installation.md

 Replace `<LICENSE>` with your license number.
 Contact us, if you haven't received your license yet.

-This will configure `apt` to pull from Backtrace's APT mirror.
+This configures `apt` to pull from Backtrace's APT mirror.
 To verify proper `apt` configuration, run the following commands:

 ```shell
 # Clean and update apt package listing